rapidsai/dask-cuda/docs/source/spilling.rst

 Limitations
 ~~~~~~~~~~~

-Although cuDF spilling is the best option for most Dask-cuDF ETL workflows,
+Although cuDF spilling is the best option for most ETL workflows using Dask cuDF,
 it will be much less effective if that workflow converts between ``cudf.DataFrame``
 and other data formats (e.g. ``cupy.ndarray``).
 Once the underlying device buffers
 are "exposed" to external memory references, they become "unspillable" by cuDF.